 In accordance with the State Budget Law, the District's Board of Directors hold public hearings in the fall each year to approve the budget and appropriate the funds for the ensuing year.
 The appropriation is at the total fund expenditures level and lapses at year end.
 The District's Board of Directors can modify the budget by line item within the total appropriation without notification.
-The appropriation can only be modified upon completion of notification and publication requirements.
+The appropriation can only be modified by the board at a public hearing.
 The budget includes each fund on its basis of accounting.